americocunhajr/STONEHENGE/README.md

 <img src="logo/STONEHENGE.png" width="40%">

 **STONEHENGE - Suite for Nonlinear Analysis of Energy Harvesting Systems** is an ensemble of easy-to-run Matlab and C++ codes for the nonlinear dynamic analysis of vibration energy harvesting systems.
-It encompasses several tools to simulate, control, and visualize their dynamics, providing a broad and robust framework for numerical experimentation.
+It encompasses several tools to simulate, optimize, control, and visualize their dynamics, providing a broad and robust framework for numerical experimentation.

 ## Table of Contents
 - [Overview](#overview)